We use DHL Delivery with insurance.

 Skycat Rescue Radio was designed with just one goal in mind: to reliably eject a parachute on a press of a button, either an integrated or external button, at same time or individually.
 There's no arming or settings: just power up and you're good to go.

 Ready-To-Use Rescue Radio with TBS Crossfire module supports 868 MHz (EU, Russia) and 915 MHz (USA, Asia, Australia).
-Frequency in use could be changed afterwards from TBS Crossfire interface.
+Frequency in use could be changed afterwards from TBS Crossfire interface (500mW only).
+100mW version requires either TBS Tango or Taranis transmitter to access settings.
 Skycat Rescue Radio supports various JR radio modules, and therefore the frequency could be selected to meet local rules.

 Radio with TBS Crossfire 500mW module